potetm/potetm.github.io/_posts/2015-10-04-beginning-clojure-cursive.md

 So, like many, I tried to learn clojure and Emacs at the same time.

 I found that experience to be extremely frustrating.
 Not only was I having to learn and apply new language concepts, but I constantly felt hampered by my inability to edit text efficiently.
-Not to mention, getting set up with *any* of the aforementioned tools is non-trivial for a newcomer.
+Not to mention getting set up with *any* of the aforementioned tools is non-trivial for a newcomer.
 To this day, I remember the difficulty trying to "just fire up and connect to nREPL".